 You must pass the DNP Synthesis Practicum (NSG 926) before you are eligible to take the comprehensive exam.
 The final comprehensive examination is graded on a pass/fail basis similar to the AMCB certification exam.
 There will be more information given to you about the comprehensive examination as you progress through the program.
-The comprehensive examination is a regional examination prepared by the Southwestern Association of Nurse-Midwifery Educators (SWAE).
-In the event that a student fails the comprehensive exam on the first attempt, one retake is offered.
-If a student fails the retake of the comprehensive examination, it will result in failure of the NSG 926 course.
+The comprehensive examination is a regional examination prepared by the Midwestern Association of Nurse-Midwifery Educators (MAME).
+In the event that a student fails the comprehensive examination, it will result in failure of the NSG 926 course.